Serverless computing is a hot topic in software architecture – but is it just another overhyped tech-buzzword?

-To understand what serverless computing is we need to look to the past – to the days when a lot of on-site servers were needed in order to reach business technology goals.
+To understand what a serverless architecture means for computing is we need to look to the past – to the days when a lot of on-site dedicated servers were needed in order to reach business technology goals.

 And by servers, we mean the whole architecture along with databases – but systems using DevOps bring a whole new format to this structure, whose aim is to provide container orchestration, which is the process of organising containers to keep an application scalable.
 More on that later.

-It also ensures that the system has access to all necessary resources such as security and performance.
+It also ensures that the system has access to all necessary computing resources, such as security and performance.
 These two things are just a part of what make up DevOps.

-DevOps and going serverless essentially means putting your infrastructure into the ‘cloud’ – this process means your systems can scale by themselves and react to demand in a more precise way – saving you time and money.
+DevOps and going serverless essentially means putting your infrastructure into the ‘cloud’ – this process means your systems can more automatically scale up by themselves and react to demand in a more precise way – saving you time and money.

 But how does going serverless effect the app development process?
 Let’s take a closer look:

 What does 'serverless' really mean?

 This is the moment where we jump to the future – when thinking about serverless technology we must take into account two different, but overlapping, IT areas.

 Serverless really means that you don't need to think about the server, just run the code- this is normally backed up by cloud platform providers such as Amazon, Google or Microsoft to build a business.

 You can utilize the cloud ecosystem to translate business goals into functions and services provided by the cloud – this lets you develop a product in a fast and scalable way while only paying for the features you are currently using.